 The school will seek to resolve all complaints through the informal stages but depending on the nature of the complaint, there may be a need to follow the school's formal complaints procedure.
-Complaints from parents will only be investigated if the parent has a child at the school, and will not be investigated if the complaint is brought more than five months from the original incident.
+Complaints from parents will only be investigated if the parent has a child at the school, and will generally not be investigated if the complaint is brought more than five months from the original incident.
+Complaints brought outside this timescale may be considered where the school accepts that there are exceptional circumstances which resulted in the complaint being delayed.